Slađana Milošević: Comeback and nationwide popularity (1983–1987)

 In 1983, Milošević moved to Munich, Germany, where she formed the band Neutral Design with a group of German musicians, some of them previously performing with Santana and Nina Hagen.
-With them she recorded the album Neutral Design, released in 1983 under Slađana & Neutral Design moniker.
-Milošević composed part of the songs and wrote part of the lyrics, while a part of the songs was composed by guitarist Bruce Werber and Peter Labontie, and a part of the lyrics were written by Danko Đurić and Riblja Čorba guitarist Momčilo Bajagić "Bajaga".
+With them, she recorded the album Neutral Design, released in 1983 under Slađana & Neutral Design moniker.
+Milošević composed part of the songs and wrote part of the lyrics, while a part of the songs was composed by guitarist Bruce Werber and Peter Labontie, and a part of the lyrics were written by Papatra member Danko Đurić and Riblja Čorba guitarist Momčilo Bajagić "Bajaga".
 The album was released in Yugoslavia, as well as in other countries of Europe, achieving success in West Germany and Sweden.
+The album's biggest hit in Yugoslavia was the song "Miki, Miki".
 Neutral Design was Milošević's first album produced by herself.
-The album's biggest hit in Yugoslavia was the song "Miki, Miki".

 After the release of Neutral Design, she returned to Yugoslavia and embarked on a tour with her new backing band Ljudi (People) as an opening act for the English rockabilly band Matchbox.
 At the 1984 Opatija Festival, Milošević won Special Award for Interpretation for the composition "Samsara", written by Dejan Tričković (formerly of the group Susret).
-During 1984, she performed with the band Mama Co Co, which featured vocalist Dado Topić.
+During 1984, she played guitar and sung backing vocals in the band Mama Co Co, which at the time featured vocalist Dado Topić.
 During the same year, Milošević and Topić recorded the duet "Princeza" ("Princess"), with which they appeared at 1984 Jugovizija.
 Despite not winning the festival, the song became a nationwide hit.
 Later during the year, Milošević shot the TV show Djevojčica u svijetu čipova (Little Girl in the World of Microchips), directed by Ademir Kenović, for Television Sarajevo.
 The show won the Best Yugoslav TV Show of the Year Award on national television festival in Struga and was screened at the Rose d'Or festival in Montreux.

 In 1985, Milošević took part in YU Rock Misija, a Yugoslav contribution to Live Aid.
 She took part in the recording of the charity single "Za milion godina" and in the corresponding charity concert held at the Red Star Stadium in Belgrade on 15 June.
-She participated in the U.S.E. project (United States of Europe, song performed by Alan Darby, and produced by Midge Ure), recorded in Paris, where she took a role of a vocal producer assistant.
+She participated in the U.S.E. project (United States of Europe, produced by Midge Ure), recorded in Paris, where she took a role of a vocal producer assistant.
 In 1986, she was among the organizers of the charity concert for Yugoslavs suffering from muscular dystrophy.
 The concert, entitled Ujedinjene snage YU rocka (United Forced of YU Rock), was held on the Belgrade's Tašmajdan Stadium.
 For her support, the Belgrade Paraplegic Organization proclaimed her an honorary member.
-In 1986, she appeared at the MESAM festival with the song "Fantastično putovanje" ("Fantastic Journey"), written by Srđan Jul, and in 1987, she won first place at the MESAM festival with the song "Bez nade" ("Without Hope").
-Soon after, Italian TV channel RAI2 filmed her 20-minutes show.
+In 1985, she appeared at the MESAM festival with the song "Fantastično putovanje" ("Fantastic Journey"), written by Srđan Jul, and in 1987, she won first place at the MESAM festival with the song "Bez nade" ("Without Hope").
+Soon after, Italian TV channel RAI2 filmed her 20-minute show.